EU political integrity

 When it comes to the fight against the climate crisis, the EU plays a decisive role.
 The European Green deal comprises over a dozen pieces of legislation, affecting every industrial sector, with hundreds of billions of euros of investment needed to drive the single market towards a path of sustainability.
 With such high stakes, it is inevitable that corporations will try to influence and water down Green Deal policies.

-Critical policy such as the European Critical Raw Materials Act, might tempt companies to offer bribes, as global players scramble to obtain mining rights.
-This is why exposing lobbying efforts, or any attempts to unduly influence the EU’s work towards a sustainable future, are so vital.
+Exposing lobbying efforts, or any attempts to unduly influence the EU’s work towards a sustainable future, is vital.
 Anti-corruption provisions for EU climate legislation must be strengthened, as well as due diligence on the key players involved in crafting it.

 See our analysis on the conflict-of-interest risk in EU climate legislation here.